sichinaga/sichinaga.github.io/index.md

-layout: page
+---
-title: Sara Ichinaga
+title: "Sara Ichinaga"
-description: Hello!
-Thanks for stopping by. :)
+description: "Hello!
+Thanks for stopping by. :)"
+layout: default
+---

 # Welcome to my page!